uclh-criu/miade-llm/README.md

 Prompts are currently pulled from [LangChain Hub](https://smith.langchain.com/hub) so you also need to set `LANGCHAIN_API_KEY`.

+The model id, prompt, and extra model paths can be configured in `config/config.yaml`

 (Optional) If you also want to configure [LangSmith](https://smith.langchain.com/) to trace and monitor chains, set these environment variables:

 ```shell